 Toronto, Ontario – American Political Science Association 2009 Recap

-by kris bishop on September 9, 2009
+By: kris bishop | Date: September 9, 2009

-Michigan Press staff went lake-jumping this past week to display our latest political science titles at the American Political Science Association’s 2009 Annual Exhibit in Toronto, Ontario.
-We had great booth traffic, lots of sales, and some great face-to-face conversations with interested professors and authors, especially regarding Michigan’s new Digital Transition (click for more info)–not to mention some great weather!
+Michigan Press staff went lake-jumping this past week to display our latest political science titles at the American Political Science Association's 2009 Annual Exhibit in Toronto, Ontario.
+We had great booth traffic, lots of sales, and some great face-to-face conversations with interested professors and authors, especially regarding Michigan's new Digital Transition (click for more info)--not to mention some great weather!

 See below for just a few of the authors who stopped by to say hi, and some Toronto-area staff photos: